-The Ruta Maya is a 2,700 km bicycle expedition across Central America, passing through Costa Rica, Nicaragua, Honduras, Guatemala & Belize.
+Cycle with us on the Ruta Maya: a 2,700 km bicycle expedition through Costa Rica, Nicaragua, Honduras, Guatemala & Belize.
 Amble through the Mayan ruins at Tikal, Copan & Lamani.
-Pedal through small villages, colourful markets, the amazing architecture of Granada, Nicaragua’s former capital, rainforests and bustling cities.
+Pedal through small villages, colourful markets, the amazing colonial architecture of Granada, Nicaragua’s former capital, rainforests and bustling cities.
 Gaze up at towering volcanoes – some currently active like Costa Rica’s Volcan Arenal.
 Laze away on sun-drenched beaches or try your luck at spotting the most beautiful of birds, the Quetzal, Guatemala’s national symbol.

-The hilly terrain of Central America means that the cycling will be challenging with many gorgeous climbs and, thankfully, an equal number of stunning descents.
+The cycling will be challenging with many gorgeous climbs and, thankfully, an equal number of stunning descents.
 Our route takes us through misty rainforests, and past smoking volcanoes, roaring waterfalls, crater lakes, hot springs & deserted beaches; largely along little-used back roads, many of these unpaved.

 We start this section by pedaling up and out of San Jose on beautiful switchbacks.
 The air gets cooler and more refreshing as we spin past waterfalls and extinct volcanoes.

 Then we glide down into our first rest day at La Fortuna.
 Here you can experience the amazing sight of Volcan Arenal – ash and lava spewing out each day.

 Then we head northwest towards the Pacific, camping in the spectacular Santa Rosa National Park before crossing the border into Nicaragua and relaxing at the amazing white sand beaches at San Juan del Sur.
 A short ride takes us to our next rest day in Nicaragua’s first capital, Granada.